asweigart/PyTextCanvas/README.md

 # PyTextCanvas
-A simple way to draw text and ascii art to a 2D grid "canvas" in Python.
+PyTextCanvas is a module for writing text and ascii art to a 2D canvas in Python.

+Currently in development.